Apple adds ad tracker blocker to desktop Safari

 Apple announces watchOS 4 with a Siri watchface, better coaching & more

 No one likes being stalked around the Internet by ads for something they once looked at or have previously bought.
-And Apple has noticed this — so it’s adding a tracker blocker for its Safari web browser, as part of a series of updates of its desktop OS.
+And Apple has noticed this — so it’s adding an ad tracker blocker for its Safari web browser, as part of a series of updates of its desktop OS.

-Apple’s SVP of software engineering, Craig Federighi, unveiled the incoming Safari feature — which it’s calling “intelligence tracking prevention” — on stage at its developer conference, WWDC, drawing applause and a handful of appreciative “woos” from the crowd.
+Apple’s SVP of software engineering, Craig Federighi, unveiled the incoming Safari feature — which it’s calling “intelligent tracking prevention” — on stage at its developer conference, WWDC, drawing applause and a handful of appreciative “woos” from the crowd.

 The feature will use machine learning technology to power tracker blocking in a bid to outwit the digital stalkers, according to Federighi.